wakatime/wakatime-blog/posts/42-the-best-time-tracker-for-programmers.md

 ### [Toggl][toggl] - A simple time tracker with stopwatch app for many platforms

 Use this if you’re not a software engineer.
-It’s simplicity and support for multiple platforms has made it the leader in general time tracking.
+Its simplicity and support for multiple platforms has made it the leader in general time tracking.

 ### [FreshBooks][freshbooks] - An invoicing platform, with a time tracking feature